 With the subsequent exhaustion of rich placer deposits, the population began to decline; by 1921 there were only 4157 persons in the territory.
 The population began to rise during World War II with the construction of a section of the Alaska Highway; in 1941 it was 4914.
 Further increase was stimulated in the 1950s by the setting up of distant early warning (DEW) line radar stations.
 Since 1960, with the resurgence of mining, the population has continued to grow, more rapidly than in the nation as a whole.
 Between 1971 and 1991 the rate of increase was 51.1 percent, nearly double the rate for Canada as a whole.

 |Klondike Gold Rush|

-During the 1980s, the Yukon Territory government sought to diversify the economy, resolve Aboriginal land claims, and increase territorial autonomy.
-The Yukon experienced a severe recession in the early 1980s; by mid-decade, however, mining had revived, and tourism had become a major source of economic growth.
-In the late 1980s, the Council for Yukon Indians, representing Yukon Territory's 13 Aboriginal tribes, reached agreement with the territorial government on a land-claims settlement under which the Aboriginals would receive $240 million in compensation and about 41 400 sq km (about 16 000 sq mi) of land.
+During the 1980s, the Yukon government sought to diversify the economy, resolve Indigenous land claims, and increase territorial autonomy.
+Yukon experienced a severe recession in the early 1980s; by mid-decade, however, mining had revived, and tourism had become a major source of economic growth.
+In the late 1980s, the Council for Yukon Indians, representing Yukon Territory's 13 Indigenous tribes, reached agreement with the territorial government on a land-claims settlement under which the Indigenous peoples would receive $240 million in compensation and about 41,400 sq km of land.